ABOUT the 2024 FELLOWSHIPS

 - · 8 hours of consultation time, support, and resources from Springboard for the Arts

 - · Access to national/international Artist Residency programs developed between McKnight and the Artist Communities Alliance.

 We strongly encourage all interested applicants to review the full guidelines prior to submission.

 Please read carefully.
 Applicants who do not meet all of the following criteria and expectations will not be considered and should not apply.

-• Midcareer Artist: Are mid-career with a body of work that demonstrates a sustained level of accomplishment, commitment, and artistic excellence.
+3. Applicants are beyond emerging and have sustained experience: Are mid-career with a body of work that demonstrates a sustained level of accomplishment, commitment, and artistic excellence.
 Have at least eight (8) years of professional experience implementing community-engaged art.
 Community-engaged projects, public exhibitions, or initiatives undertaken as part of a degree-seeking program at an institution of higher learning will not be considered, i.e. senior or thesis exhibitions, juried student shows, etc.

 If you have any questions about eligibility please contact Mike Hoyt, Program Administrator 612-787-3655 email@example.com

 In person sessions will have more information coming soon!